 Liberty makes a beautiful baked apple.
 Simply core, add cinnamon and nutmeg, and bake in a 350 degree oven until soft.

-Ordering A Liberty Apple Tree
+Where to Buy a Liberty Apple Tree

 Be sure to pre order your Liberty apple tree so you can ensure it arrives at the perfect planting time.
 The shipping season for Liberty apple trees is zip code dependent.